GAPinDNNs/gapindnns.github.io/README.md

 ```bash
 bundle install
 ```
-inside `/docs`.
+inside the root of this repository `/`.
 To build the website, use

 ```bash
 bundler exec jekyll serve --livereload